digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 Where:

-- ``templateId`` -- the initial contract template identifier, in the same format as in the :ref:`create request <create-request>`,
+- ``templateId`` -- the initial contract template identifier, in the same format as in the :ref:`create request <create-request-v1>`,
-- ``payload`` -- the initial contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`,
+- ``payload`` -- the initial contract fields as defined in the Daml template and formatted according to :doc:`../lf-value-specification`,
 - ``choiceInterfaceId`` -- *optional* template or interface that defines the choice, same format as ``templateId``,
 - ``choice`` -- Daml contract choice, that is being exercised,
 - ``argument`` -- contract choice argument(s).